rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I would first analyze what type of violation the company has committed in accordance with the National Labor Code.
+- I would first analyze what type of violation the company has committed in accordance with the **National Labor Code**.
 This will be coordinated to the **ambassador** of the company through diplomacy and dialogue to seek a peaceful resolution for the benefit of all parties involved in the long run.

 #### **What do you think our company/organization could do better?**